How this garden, with native plants and canoe planters, can help save salmon, orcas

 Taking action toward a connection with our surroundings that supports not only ourselves, but other creatures can make a difference that’s good not only for orcas, but us, too, Maria said.
 “As you take those actions, it’s building your compassion, and that also can be transferred to the compassion we have for other people,” he said.

 There are many resources available to get going on an orca recovery garden project, however small, including seminars at the garden show.
-The King County Conservation District’s website betterground.org has more tips for stewardship.
+The website of the Puget Sound conservation district partnership betterground.org has more tips for stewardship.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.